 |OpenGL Triple Buffering||Disabled|

 Radeon Anti-Lag: Enabled

 Radeon Anti-Lag is an AMD feature that works similarly to Nvidia’s Reflex or Low-Latency Mode.
-You should keep Anti-Lag enabled to reduce input lag and have better latency in games.
+You should keep Anti-Lag enabled to reduce input lag and have better game latency.
 This feature works best in competitive FPS shooters like CSGO, DOTA, or Valorant.

 AMD Radeon Chill: Disabled

 AMD Radeon Chill isn’t a “Chill” setting to turn on at all.
 It drastically reduces your GPU output to favor cooler temperatures.
 Less GPU output means worse gaming performance.
 If you’re struggling with high temperatures, I suggest checking for alternate solutions before resorting to this setting.

 As good as Radeon Boost sounds, it isn’t something you want to turn on.
 How Radeon Boost “Boosts” your FPS is dynamically lowering your resolution to favor higher FPS.
 It’s definitely not worth it as graphics become a mess and you can barely make out characters in-game.
 That said, this setting does work great in very few titles so keep an eye out.

 Image Sharpening is a nifty little tool by AMD that lets you sharpen the textures of in-game scenes.
 It’s particularly great if you’re using TAA antialiasing as it helps restore the crispiness to textures.
 However, in some games, this can make things look worse.
 So check first before committing to applying sharpness to your games.

 You can keep Radeon Enhanced Sync enabled if you don’t want to use V-sync.
 Vsync introduces input lag to your game and makes it choppy in many cases.
 However, using Enhanced sync will reduce screen tearing in games without increasing input lag like traditional V-sync.